Andy-Thornton/drupal-vim/README.md

 Themes
 ======
-Theme used, zenburst.
-Thanks to Michael Clayton for his help.
+Default theme used is zenburst (Thanks to Michael Clayton for his help).
+I have a number of themes installed, you can change the theme for both vim and gvim in their config files.

 Syntax support
 ==============